 Instead, pick something that is easy to breastfeed in.

 For me, this meant loose flowing shirts that could double as a cover or button down shirts.
 You can even look into specific breastfeeding tops that are designed with easy access points.

 The right breastfeeding bra doesn’t always mean a nursing bra.
 Sometimes those clasps are hard to handle with one hand as you are trying to get your baby situated.

-The right bra for you could just be a sport bra or bralette that can be pulled aside.
+The right bra for you could just be a sports bra or bralette that can be pulled aside.

-I used both sport bras and nursing bras depending on how I was feeling on that particular day and what outfit I was wearing.
-Don’t be afraid to tray a few different bras to find what works best for you and your baby.
+I used both sports bras and nursing bras depending on how I was feeling on that particular day and what outfit I was wearing.
+Don’t be afraid to try a few different bras to find what works best for you and your baby.

 When you arrive at your destination and you know there will be a feeding necessary while you are there, take a look around to find the best spot for you to sit so you can be prepared.